yuzawa-san/thin-gbfs/README.md

 * cache system and station information server side to avoid hitting the source data API's too often.
 * limit number of TCP connections and number of hosts contacted
 * use HTTPS
-* privacy: the HTML5 geolocation uri is used, but the location is not transmitted elsewhere.
+* privacy: the HTML5 geolocation APi is used, but the location is not transmitted elsewhere.

 ## Development